 Figure 4 Effect of rotational error upon DUT turnover to EIRP50%-tile

-As seen in Figure 4, impact to the MU when A = 1 deg would be ignorable level.
-The rotational error will depend on the positioner (UE holder) design, rigidness, backlash, and also shape of UE etc. As is mentioned in [1], some rotational error over 1deg can happen.
-For spherical coverage, we propose to apply another 0.05dB as separated term from spherical coverage measurement grid impact (which is 0.12dB) as an impact from DUT turnover, which means +0.01dB of combined MU( 0.122+0.052-0.12=0.01).
-0.01dB increase is roughly corresponds to +/- 3deg error according to Figure 4.
+As the Rotational error simulated is relative angular error before and after DUT is flipped, then +/- 2deg error will be reasonable assumption.
+Even with +/-2 deg the increase of stddev is <0.01dB.
+Hence, it can be said the impact from turnover can be ignorable level.

 Note that for EIS spherical coverage, same beam steering model is applied according to TR 38.810.
 The difference is that we will use finite DL power change step to find out EIS(DL level where throughput becomes 95%).
 As the impact of rotational error and finite power step can be considered as independent each other, then we can apply the same conclusion for EIS spherical coverage.

-Proposal 1 : For EIRP and EIS spherical coverage, apply impact from DUT turnover as +/- 0.05dB
+Proposal 1 : For EIRP and EIS spherical coverage, agree on misalignment of DUT due to change of DUT orientation is negligible as far as the misalignment is within the accuracy of DUT re-positioning.